Molecular Autism

 Molecular Autism is a peer-reviewed open-access medical journal covering research on the cause, biology, and treatment of autism and related neurodevelopmental disorders.

+The journal was established in 2010 and is published by BioMed Central.
 The editors-in-chief are Simon Baron-Cohen (University of Cambridge) and Joseph Buxbaum (Mount Sinai School of Medicine).
-The journal was established in 2010 and is published by BioMed Central.

 Abstracting and indexing

 The journal is abstracted and indexed in: